 The first step is to cut the squash in half lengthwise.
 If you’ve ever cut a raw butternut squash or raw spaghetti squash, you will be pleasantly surprised at how easy it is to cut open a delicata squash.
 Thanks to that delicate rind.

 Like the other squashes, you’ll find large white seeds inside.
 These are edible, and if you have the time, they are wonderful roasted.
 You will need to rinse, drain and pat them dry, then roast them under the broiler for 5-10 minutes.

-If you don’t have the time to roast the seeds, don’t feel bad.
-I generally just toss them out when I scoop out the insides of the delicata squash.
 It’s fairly easy to scoop with just a simple spoon.
 Some people recommend a grapefruit spoon for scooping the seeds, but I don’t find it necessary.
 They come out very easily.

 Next I use a large sharp knife and slice the delicata squash into 1/4 inch thick slices.
 If you prefer to cut them in chunks, that’s fine too.
 But this squash is often prepared cut into semi or full circles like this.
 Make sure to slice them all an even thickness to ensure they all finish cooking at the same time.
 Keep in mind if you do slice them thinner, your cooking time will be shorter.

 Like roasting other squashes, you can season this to taste.
 I like to keep it simple with salt, pepper and ground cinnamon.
 Then I toss it all with olive oil.

 Some recipes also add in some maple syrup here.
 The touch of sweetness from the maple syrup helps it get more caramelized while roasting in the oven, making it more nutty and sweet.
 For this side dish though, I decided to leave out the maple syrup.